-Brighten up those dark nights with this free festival running throughout January and February.
+Brighten up those dark nights with this free festival running from 14 January to 27 February.

 Two of the festival’s installations, Antenna Sud by Italian lighting designer Michela Bonzi, and Picto Sender Machine by Felipe Prado will be making their UK debut at Battersea Power Station, alongside Angelo Bonello’s Run Beyond which will be on display for the very first time in London.

 The light installations from some of the globe’s most innovative light artists include:

 Run Beyond focuses on the leap that we all must make, sooner or later: the leap to freedom.
 Which freedom that is, Italian artist, Angelo Bonello doesn’t specify, that is up to the spectator to decide.
 Bonello said: “This work is about the power of imagination; a force that is so strong that it allows individuals to overcome their fears and limitations so that they can open themselves up to other cultures, new friendships and unknown worlds.”
 Run Beyond will be displayed on the riverwalk in front of the London landmark.